wbyoung/jsi/_posts/00-03-01-objects-notes.md

 date: 2014-05-27 00:00:00
 ---

+## Alternative Approach

-Objects in JavaScript could also be taught like so:
+Just for future reference, objects in JavaScript could also be taught like so:

 {% highlight javascript %}
 // first start with functions on object